About Robyn

 • 2SLGBTQIA+

-• Internal Family Systems (IFS) / Parts Work: Nobody is completely unified inside at all times.
+• Internal Family Systems (IFS) / Parts Work/ Inner Child Work: Nobody is completely unified inside at all times.
 We may argue with ourselves, engage in harsh inner dialogue, or do things we don't actually want to do (even when we try hard not to!).
 IFS allows us to become acquainted with our inner world so we can bring it back into harmony.
 This theory allows us to work deeply and safely to unburden from trauma and hardship, and to restore a greater sense of inner unity and ease.

 • AEDP (Accelerated Experiential Dynamic Psychotherapy): AEDP and parts work are the perfect pair.
 AEDP is relational, experiential, somatic, emotion-centred, and present-focused.
 What does this mean?
 It means our job is to get below the "talk" therapy, into the "do" therapy.
 When we work with parts in an AEDP framework, permanent shifts happen in the inner landscape because we're not trying to think our way out of the problem, we're actually letting the body, emotions, and moment-to-moment experience - within a supportive therapeutic relationship - be the catalyst for change.